ASeatonSpatial/ptds-public/README.md

 If you have Rscript installed you can run the analysis by running the following commands:

-list correct order to run the scripts

 ```
-fit_model.R
+Rscript fit_model.R
-eval_model.R
+Rscript eval_model.R
-eval_spde.R
+Rscript eval_spde.R
-posterior_N.R
+Rscript posterior_N.R
+Rscript excursions.R
 ```

 This code will produce results very similar to the figures in the thesis.
-However, there is a technical difference in the approximate inference technique used here.
-Since the research was initially completed inlabru has been updated and the criteria for convergence of the iteratd INLA approach is different.
+However, there is a technical difference in the approximate inference technique used here which does not seem to affect the results in this example.
+In the time since this the thesis was written inlabru has been updated and the criteria for convergence of the iterated INLA approach is different.

-Add details here.
+See the iterated INLA vignette [available here](https://inlabru-org.github.io/inlabru/articles/method.html), in particular the footnote which contains the method used for the thesis and the new criteria.